Sigma Chi: Coat of Arms

 The crest of Sigma Chi is a blue Norman Shield with a white cross in its center.
 On top of the Norman Shield is a scroll and a crest of an eagle's head holding a key.
-Below it, the fraternity's public motto, "In Hoc Signo Vinces" is placed on a scroll.
-It can be translated as, "In this sign, you will conquer."
+Below it, the fraternity's public motto, "In hoc signo vinces", is placed on a scroll.

-Organization of the fraternity
+Governance

 Chapter officers

 Officers in undergraduate chapters mostly have titles derived from Imperial Rome.
 The top officers of each chapter are known as the Consul (president), Pro Consul (vice-president), Annotator (secretary), Quaestor (treasurer), Magister (pledge trainer), Kustos (sergeant-at-arms), Tribune (communications), Risk Manager, and Historian.
 Those titles are the primary officers common to all chapters.
 Chapters also have other positions, such as Social Chairman, Sports Chairman, Scholarship Chairman, House Manager, Recruitment Chairman, etc., plus other positions and titles varying from chapter to chapter.

 Alumni chapter positions and duties may also vary from chapter to chapter.
 Alumni chapters use the more common office titles such as: president, vice-president, secretary, and treasurer.